-Where no reserve assistant referee is in place, the third referee must be positioned in the half of the pitch where the kicks from the penalty mark are not being taken, together with the eligible players and substitutes.
-From this position, the third referee observes the players' behaviour and ensures that no player takes another penalty kick before all of the other eligible players and substitutes in their team have taken a kick.
+Where no fourth referee is in place, the third referee must be positioned in the half of the pitch where the penalties (penalty shoot-out) are not being taken, together with the eligible players and substitutes.
+From this position, the third referee observes the players' behaviour and ensures that no player takes another kick before all of the other eligible players and substitutes in their team have taken a kick.

-If a reserve assistant referee is appointed, the positions of the referees are as follows:
+If a fourth referee is appointed, the positions of the referees are as follows: